-Let's face it, we will all get a cold, already have a cold, or are trying to prevent a cold during the winter months.
-Drinking tea can help.
+Let's face it, we will all catch a cold during the winter months.
+But, drinking tea can help.
 Hot liquids can ease the symptoms of a cold and help loosen secretions in the chest and sinuses, making it easier to expel them and ultimately clear up your congestion.

 When drinking tea for a cold, you should look for teas that contain anti-inflammatory and antihistamine herbs, such as chamomile, ginger, nettle, or mint.
 Before you drink your hot herbal tea, inhale the steam from the cup because the steam can help clear a stuffy nose and alleviate a sore throat.